Vispyr/vispyr-cli/README.md

 npm run build && npm start -- deploy
 ```

 This will prompt you to select the desired CIDR range.
-Then you'll select the Subnet you wish to link to Vispyr's backend (should be the same where the app being instrumented is).
+Then you'll select the Subnet you wish to link to [Vispyr's backend](https://github.com/Vispyr/vispyr-backend "Go to Vispyr backend") (should be the same where the app being instrumented is).
 And finally you'll be prompted to confirm the deployment.

 This process usually takes between 5-10 minutes.

-If using a custom domain, you still will be prompted to navigate to your domain registrar and add the new A Record.
+If using a custom domain, you will be asked to navigate to your domain registrar and add the new A Record.
 Be sure to use `vispyr` as the host.
 Once this step is done, hit `[ENTER]` to continue.

 You will be provided the Grafana link and the `vispyr_agent` file.
-Follow the `Next Steps` instructions.
+Use them in the following `Next Steps` instructions.

 ## Instructions to Teardown